jototland/stackedit_workspace/statistikknotater/estimation.md

 Hypothesis testing tries to determine if something is true about the underlying distribution, or if the observed result is just a result of randomness.

 To do this, one decides on a significance level.
-If
+The values $\alpha$ is 1 minus the significance level.

+Assuming the null hypothesis, calculate the p-value.
+The p-value is the va

 ### Decision errors
 When doing hypothesis testing, there are four possibilities